D4san/MultiREx-public/README.md

 Semimajor axis of the planeta (`sma`) is given in au (astronomical units).

-Now, we are ready to see some spectrum.
-For this purpose we need to create a transmission model, i.e. a model that allows us to generate transmission spectra:
+We are ready to see some spectrum.
+For this purpose we need to create a transmission model:

 ```python
 system.make_tm()
 ```

-Once initialized, we may plot the transmission spectra over a given grid of wavelengths:
+Once initialized, let's plot the transmission spectrum over a given grid of wavenumbers or wavelengths:

 ```python
 wns = mrex.Physics.wavenumber_grid(wl_min=0.6,wl_max=10,resolution=1000)